core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 The following terms are defined in {{RFC8040}}:

-* yang-data (YANG extension)
+* yang-data extension

-* YANG data template

 This specification also makes use of the following terminology:

-* child: A schema node defined within a collection such as a container, a list, a case, a notification, an RPC input, an RPC output, an action input, an action output.
+* child: A schema node defined as a child node of a container, a list, a case, a notification, an RPC input, an RPC output, an action input, an action output.

 * delta: Difference between the current SID and a reference SID.
 A reference SID is defined for each context for which deltas are used.

 * item: A schema node, an identity, a module, a submodule or a feature defined using the YANG modeling language.

-* parent: The collection in which a schema node is defined.
+* parent: The container, list, case, notification, RPC input, RPC output, action input or action output node in which a schema node is defined.

 * YANG Schema Item iDentifier (SID): Unsigned integer used to identify different YANG items.

 # Properties of the CBOR Encoding {#properties-of-cbor-encoding}

-This document defines CBOR encoding rules for YANG schema trees and their subtrees.
+This document defines CBOR encoding rules for YANG data trees and their subtrees.

-A collection such as container, list instance, notification, RPC input, RPC output, action input and action output is serialized using a CBOR map in which each child schema node is encoded using a key and a value.
-This specification supports two type of CBOR keys; YANG Schema Item iDentifier (SID) as defined in {{sid}} and names as defined in {{name}}.
+A node from the data tree such as container, list instance, notification, RPC input, RPC output, action input and action output is serialized using a CBOR map in which each child schema node is encoded using a key and a value.
+This specification supports two types of CBOR keys; YANG Schema Item iDentifier (SID) as defined in {{sid}} and names as defined in {{name}}.
 Each of these key types is encoded using a specific CBOR type which allows their interpretation during the deserialization process.
 Protocols or mechanisms implementing this specification can mandate the use of a specific key type.

 In order to minimize the size of the encoded data, the proposed mapping avoids any unnecessary meta-information beyond those natively supported by CBOR.
 For instance, CBOR tags are used solely in the case of SID not encoded as delta, anyxml schema nodes and the union datatype to distinguish explicitly the use of different YANG datatypes encoded using the same CBOR major type.